lfraggioli/frontend-sw/README.md

 # IMPORTANT

-The project is working, I've pasted a DEMO [https://vimeo.com/980880262](url) in the description.
+The project is working, I've pasted a DEMO [go to demo](https://vimeo.com/980880262) in the description.

-- For any troubles, please contact me by mail. [fraggioli.lucas@gmail.com](url)
+- For any troubles, please contact me by mail. [fraggioli.lucas@gmail.com](mailto:fraggioli.lucas@gmail.com)